navcoin/navcoin/doc/bech32-mod-gen-poly.md

 # bech32_mod generator polynomial generation

 ## Summary
-We made modification to bech32 implementation of Bitcoin so that it works with 165-character bech32 string only allowing to detect up to 5 errors.
+We made modification to bech32 implementation of Bitcoin so that it worked with 165-character bech32 string perfectly detecting up to 5 errors.

-To accomiplish that, we replace the 6-degree generator polynomial originally used by bech32 by an 8-degree one following [Bitcoin Cash's cashaddr implementation](https://github.com/bitcoin-cash-node/bitcoin-cash-node/blob/master/src/cashaddr.cpp) and [Jamtis](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024) of Monero.
+To accomiplish that, we replaced the 6-degree generator polynomial originally used by bech32 by an 8-degree one as [Bitcoin Cash's cashaddr implementation](https://github.com/bitcoin-cash-node/bitcoin-cash-node/blob/master/src/cashaddr.cpp) and [Jamtis](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024) of Monero have done.

-In order to find an 8-degree polynomial for our need, we basically followed the Jamtis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d) with a little modificaiton since our requirements differ from those of Jamtis.
+In order to find an 8-degree polynomial for our need, we followed the Jamtis polynomial search procedure which is explained in detail in [this document](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d) with a little modificaiton to meet our requirements.

 Here are the requirements we had:

-1. The generator polynomial should be capable of always detecting up to 5 errors in 165-character bech32 string.
+1. The generator polynomial should be capable of perfectly detecting up to 5 errors in 165-character bech32 string.
    - We encode 96-byte double public keys into bech32 format.
-Converting 96-byte vector utilizing all bits of each byte into those that only uses 5 bits of each byte, we get 154-byte vector (96 * 8 / 5 = 153.6).
+Converting 96-byte vector utilizing all bits of each byte into those that only uses 5 bits of each byte, we end up with 154-byte vector (96 * 8 / 5 = 153.6).
 In addition, 8-byte checksum, 2-byte HRP and 1-byte separator are needed.
-Adding those together, the resulting bech32 string becomes 165-character long.
+Putting those together, the resulting bech32 string became 165-character long.
 2. The generator polynomial should have the lowest false-positive error rate for 7 and 8 error cases when the input string is 50-character long.

-To find a polynomial satisfying the requirements, we first generated 10-million randomly generated degree-8 generator polynomials, and computed false positive error rates of each polynomial generated.
+To find a polynomial satisfying above requirements, we first generated 10-million random degree-8 polynomials, and computed false positive error rates for them.

-Then we got two generator polynomials satisfying the first requirement:
+Amongst all, there were two generator polynomials satisfying the first requirement:

 ```
 U1PIRGA7
 AJ4RJKVB
 ```

-For both of the polynomials, we computed false positive errors rates of 7 and 8 error cases, and we concluded that `U1PIRGA7` performed slightly better in terms of the second requirement and chose it as the generator polynomial.
+For both of the polynomials, we computed false positive errors rates for 7 and 8 error cases, and we concluded that `U1PIRGA7` performed better and chose it as the generator polynomial.

-## Concrete procedure
+## Actual procedure

 ### 1. Generation of random 10-million degree-8 polynomials
 We used [gen_crc.py](https://gist.github.com/tevador/5b3fbbd0877a3412ede07263c6b2663d#:~:text=2.1-,gen_crc.py,-The%20gen_crc.py) used in Jamtis search that is shown below: